sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 Use the following steps to complete this section of the exercise:

+1. Open a new instance of Visual Studio Code.

 1. In Visual Studio Code, open the **Extensions** view.

 1. In the list of installed extensions, scroll down until you find **GitHub Copilot**.